semoglou/semoglou/README.md

-- :man_student: I'm most interested in the fields of Mathematical Modeling, Financial Engineering and Artificial Intelligence
+- :man_student: I'm most interested in the fields of Data Science, Machine Learning and Mathematical Modeling
-- 🌱 I'm currently learning Machine Learning
+- 🌱 I'm currently focused on learning Machine Learning
 - ⚡ In my free time, I explore mathematical modeling on new technologies and solve problems on Data Structures and Algorithms
 - :mailbox: semoglouangelos@gmail.com